K-Konstantinidis/BMI/README.md

 # BMI
-A very simple c program to calculate your body mass index (BMI).
+A very simple C project to calculate your body mass index (BMI).

 This is a very simple project.
 At 1st you insert your height.
 After that you insert your weight.